xerocross/cross-js-base/README.md

 // "my-unique-index"; it creates a new data structure
 // if necessary.
 The value of assigned to
 // "my-unique-index" in localStorage should be a
-// JSON-formattatted array or null.
+// JSON-formated array or null.
 That is: it should be a
 // string that JSON.parse can parse into a JavaScript
 // array or it should be null.
 If the existing
 // data is anything else, the build method will throw